jonasmayer/jmayer13.github.io/src/projects.md

 ### 2013 <

 **BaldursGatePortraitsResizer** - https://github.com/jmayer13/BaldursGatePortraitsResizer
-- tool to resize images to use in the game Baldurs Gate
+- tool to resize images to use in the game Baldur's Gate

 **Academia Biometria** - https://github.com/jmayer13/academia_biometria
 - Example of usage of fingerprints reader